tqtensor/vision-parse/docs/docker_setup.md

 ## Troubleshooting

-1. If using Ollama-based models, ensure port 11434 is not being used by another service:
+1. If using Ollama-based models, ensure another service is not using port 11434:
 ```bash
 # macOS
 lsof -i :11434